|Back To News Home

 in 2017, but did qualify in 2016.

-As background: If you qualify for the full Medicare Part D Low-Income Subsidy (LIS or Extra Help), each year Medicare
+The good news is that, if you qualify for the full Medicare Part D Low-Income Subsidy (LIS or Extra Help), each year Medicare

 will automatically enroll you in a Medicare Part D plan that qualifies for your